zenhob/hcl/README.markdown

 ### Adding Notes to a Running Task

-While a task is running you can append lines to the task notes.
+While a task is running you can append lines to the task notes:
-Providing the note command is optional, just the bare message will work.
-These two commands are equivalent:

-    $ hcl Found a good time!
     $ hcl note Found a good time!

 ### Stopping a Timer